GorkemGuray/PPSA/README.md

-Here is a sample README file for the PPSA project:

 # PPSA Project
 ================

 ## Overview
 --------

-The PPSA (Programmable Power System Automation) project is a software solution designed to automate and monitor industrial power systems.
+The PPSA (PLC - PC Shutdown Automation) project is a software solution designed to automate and monitor industrial power systems.
 The project utilizes C# and the .NET Framework to create a robust and scalable application.

 ## Features
 --------

-* Automated shutdown and startup of industrial power systems
+* Automated shutdown
+* Omron Soft-NA shutdown process
-* Real-time monitoring of PLC (Programmable Logic Controller) tags
+* Real-time monitoring of PLC tag
-* Folder cleanup and organization
+* Folder cleanup
 * Error handling and logging using NLog
 * Support for multiple PLC configurations and folder paths